Henry Petty-Fitzmaurice, 5th Marquess of Lansdowne: Secretary of State for War, 1895–1900

 Upon his return, as a Liberal Unionist, he aligned with the Conservative Party.
 Prime Minister Lord Salisbury appointed Lansdowne to the post of Secretary of State for War in June 1895.
 The unpreparedness of the British Army during the Second Boer War brought calls for Lansdowne's impeachment in 1899.
 His biographer, P. B. Waite, considers that he was unjustly criticised for British military failures, but ever the good minister, he took full responsibility and said nothing.
+Simon Kerry has argued that due to the lack of Parliamentary interest and political rivalries the War Office and Army were unreformable.

 Secretary of State for Foreign Affairs, 1900–1905

 After the Unionist victory in the general election of October 1900, Salisbury reorganised his cabinet, gave up the post of Foreign Secretary and appointed Lansdowne to replace him.
 Lansdowne remained at the Foreign Office under Salisbury's successor Arthur Balfour.
-As British Foreign Secretary, he signed the 1902 Anglo-Japanese Alliance at his London home, the back half of which still exists as the Lansdowne Club, and negotiated the 1904 Anglo-French Entente Cordiale with French Foreign Minister Theophile Delcassé.
+As British Foreign Secretary, he approved of protectorate Commissioner Wilson's 1901 Anglo-Ankole agreement in Uganda, he also signed the 1902 Anglo-Japanese Alliance at his London home, the back half of which still exists as the Lansdowne Club, and negotiated the 1904 Anglo-French Entente Cordiale with French Foreign Minister Theophile Delcassé.